tgrants/dev-vm-ansible/README.md

 		* Create `user` with password `pass`
 	* Partition disks
 		* Select "Guided - use entire disk" and "All files in one partiton" for a simple setup
-		* Manually create a single bootable ext4 partition for a swapless setup
+		* Manually create a single partition for a swapless setup
+			* Use as: Ext4 journaling file system
+			* Mount point: /
+			* Bootable flag: on
 	* Software selection - select only `SSH server`, deselect everything else
 * Prepare the VM for Ansible (after booting it for the first time)
 	* Update VM network settings in VirtualBox `Settings > Network > Attached to > Bridged Adapter`